Precision cancer medicine (targeted therapy)

 We have made some of the first and most important advances in personalized, targeted medicine.
 Our team developed some of the first tests in “tumor genotyping” (analyzing the specific DNA of a tumor), helping us get the right medicine to the right patient.

 Our researchers work with our cancer teams to bring the benefits of DNA research directly to you.
-We have a deep knowledge of cancer at the level of the tumor’s DNA, so we can create precise treatments that stop cancer in its tracks.
+We have a deep knowledge of cancer genetics, so we can create precise treatments that stop cancer in its tracks.

 Our researchers not only apply the latest research in cancer care, but also pioneer some of the latest innovations.
 Our researchers launched the My Cancer Genome resource.
 This international resource helps doctors match specific genetic tumor mutations to available treatments.